Bad neighbor: Yellow-groove bamboo

 More InformationAbout the plant Common name: Yellow groove bamboo Scientific name: Phyllostachys aureosulcata Biological family: Poaceae, or the "true grasses" Mature height: 30 feet or more Typical growth rate: 20-plus feet in five years Cold tolerance: -30 degrees F Maximum growth rate: 2 inches per day Native habitat: China and Japan

-The plant produces an infrequent crop of seeds, so its primary strategy of spreading is though its rhizomes, the underground stems that are the source of the plant's nightmarish reputation.
+The plant produces a very infrequent crop of seeds, so its primary strategy of spreading is though its rhizomes, the underground stems that are the source of the plant's nightmarish reputation.

 Rhizomes fan out inexorably to claim new turf.
 In essence, a stand of bamboo is a single plant because all of the rhizomes are interconnected.
 Barriers such as sidewalks, fences and stone walls offer little resistance.